 ALL also causes the bone marrow to make too many of these cells.
 The overgrowth makes it difficult for other blood cells like red blood cells or platelets to develop.
 Low levels of other blood cells can cause a variety of symptoms such as bleeding problems, fatigue and shortness of breath.

 ALL is more common in white males.
 It is also more likely to occur in children and adults over 70 years of age.
-Other factors that have been associated with an increased chance of ALL include:
+Other factors that may increase your chance of ALL include:

 Factors that may increase the chance of ALL in children only include: